Former Pakistani Prime Minister Imran Khan gets 14-year prison sentence in third conviction

 ISLAMABAD (AP) — Former Pakistani Prime Minister Imran Khan and his wife were sentenced on Wednesday to 14 years in prison for corruption, his lawyer and prison officials said, a day after another special court convicted Khan of leaking state secrets and gave him a 10-year prison sentence.

-The latest conviction and sentencing were Khan's third since 2022 when he was ousted from power.
+The latest conviction and sentencing were Khan's third since 2022, when he was ousted from power, and came ahead of Pakistan's Feb.
+8 parliamentary elections.
+The sentences are concurrent.

-Khan and his wife were accused in the most recent case of retaining and selling state gifts when the former premier was in power.
+Khan and his wife were accused in the most recent graft case of retaining and selling state gifts when he was in power.

+The court also disqualified Khan for 10 years from holding any public office.

-He said Khan's basic human and fundamental rights had been violated, and that the latest conviction and sentencing would be challenged in higher courts.
+He said Khan's basic human and fundamental rights had been violated, and that the latest legal setbacks would be challenged in higher courts.

 “It seems the judge was in a hurry to announce the verdict,” he said.